genesys/bold360-mobile-docs-android/docs/chat-configuration/extra/welcome-message.md

 ---

 ## Overview
 AI chats can be configured to start with a preconfigured article, this will be fetched on chat start, and be displayed as first chat message.
+{: .overview}
 The `Welcome Message` will appear only once on chat start.
 If the chat is a continuance chat and has messages history, the `Welcome Message` will not be reloaded.

 `Welcome Message` article can have images, persistent options, carousel, channels, etc.